How Do Energy Star Windows Help Homeowners?

 Windows that earn Energy Star ratings have certain features, which may include:

-- Multiple panes, often with spacers that reduce heat transfer
+• Multiple panes, often with spacers that reduce heat transfer

-- Gas fills between double panes to improve insulation
+• Gas fills between double panes to improve insulation

 What do Energy Star windows mean for homeowners?

-Looking for Energy Star windows?
+Looking for energy-efficient windows?

-Get new windows to help you (and your wallet) more comfortable.
+Get new windows to help you (and your wallet) be more comfortable.
 Contact Peak Remodeling to get started.